Azure/cluster-api-for-slinky/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Trademarks

+Slurm® and Slinky® are registered trademarks of SchedMD LLC.

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow